-- (A) U.K. stores that have been permanently closed disposed of in a financial period (the "current financial period") are excluded for the purposes like-for-like the (i) calculation for the current financial period and the comparative period that immediately precedes such financial period (the "prior comparative period"), from the current financial period and prior comparative financial period and (ii) the like-for-like calculation for the current financial period and the comparative period that immediately follows the current financial period (the "following comparative period"), from the current financial period: - (B) U.K. stores that have been closed temporarily undergo refurbishments in a current financial period excluded for purposes of the like-for-like calculation for the current financial period and either the prior comparative period or the following comparative period, applicable, for the duration of closure in the current financial period, as well as the comparative duration in prior comparative period or the following comparative period, applicable; - (C) U.K. stores that have been temporarily closed for expansion or that have been relocated in a current financial period are excluded for the purposes of (i) the like-for-like calculation for the current
+- comparative period"), from the current financial period and prior comparative financial period (ii) the and like-for-like calculation for the current financial period and the comparative period that immediately follows the current financial period (the "following comparative period"), from the current financial period; - (B) U.K. stores that have been temporarily closed undergo refurbishments in a current financial period excluded for the purposes of the like-for-like calculation for the current financial period and either prior comparative period or the following comparative period, applicable, for the duration of closure in the current financial period, as well as the comparative duration in prior the comparative period or the following comparative period, applicable; - (C) U.K. stores that have been temporarily closed for expansion or that have been relocated in a current financial period excluded for the purposes (i) the like-for-like calculation for the current financial period and the prior comparative period, from the current financial period and the prior comparative financial period and (ii) like-for-like calculation for the current financial period the following and comparative period, for the period in which expansion or relocation is carried out in the current financial period as well as the comparative duration in the following comparative period; and

-Growth and Non-Core Stores Like-for-Like Revenue Growth, U.S. Like-for-Like Revenue Growth Global and Like-for-Like Revenue Growth.
-These are calculated on the same basis as described in the column to the left, except that: Like-for-Like (i) London Revenue Growth includes sales only from those stores that are based in London (including at Heathrow Airport); (ii) Regional Like-for-Like Revenue Growth includes sales only from those stores that are located in the United Kingdom but outside of London and excludes Non-Core Stores; (iii) Non-Core Stores Like-for-Like Revenue Growth includes sales only from those stores that have been identified as Non-Core Stores: (iv) U.S. Like-for-Like Revenue Growth includes sales only from those stores that are based in the United States and is calculated on a reported local currency basis.
-For purposes of targeted U.S. Like-for-Like Revenue Growth, the Group has calculated these on a constant currency basis.
-The term "constant currency" means that the Group has translated financial data for a period into pounds sterling foreign using the same currency exchange rates that were used to translate financial data as at the end of the most recent financial period, being the currency exchange rates for the Nine Months FP 2019; and Global Like-for-Like (v) Revenue Growth includes sales from all stores. having translated the sales of U.S. stores included in (iv) above at reported currency exchange rate for the relevant period.
+- sales only from those stores that are located in the United Kingdom but outside of London and excludes Non-Core Stores; - (iii) Non-Core Stores Like-for-Like Revenue Growth includes sales only from those stores that have been identified as Non-Core Stores; - (iv) U.S. Like-for-Like Revenue Growth includes sales only from those stores that are based in the United States and is calculated on a local currency reported basis.
+For purposes of targeted U.S. Like-for-Like Revenue Growth, Group has calculated these on а constant currency basis.
+The term "constant currency" means the Group translated financial data for period into pounds sterling using the same foreign currency exchange rates that were used to translate financial data as at the end of the most recent financial period, being the currency exchange rate for the Nine Months FP 2019; and - (v) Global Like-for-Like Revenue Growth includes sales from all stores, having translated the sales of U.S. stores included in (iv) above at the reported currency exchange rate for the relevant period.